knice/inquiry.ucsc.edu/source/_articles/2020-21/fungi-and-fuel-rise-to-top.md

 find a cure for cancer](https://www.youtube.com/watch?v=gfA_hUViEkM)").
 "One of my favorite parts of science is communicating it to a non-scientific audience," she said.
-"It means a lot to me that everyone\'s excited about biochemistry---it's usually not the most popular subject in school."
+"It means a lot to me that everyone\'s excited about biochemistry&mdash;it's usually not the most popular subject in school."

 Second place (and \$1,500) was awarded to [**Abel